GermanZero-de/localzero-monitoring/README.md

 package / module name it follows python style conventions of being short and all in one lowercase word.

 ### Testing

-Test are written in pytest (<https://docs.pytest.org/en/7.2.x/index.html>).
+All tests are written in [pytest](https://docs.pytest.org/en/7.2.x/index.html).
-End-to-end tests are written with the playwright plugin of pytest (<https://playwright.dev/python/docs/intro>).
+End-to-end tests are written with the [playwright plugin of pytest](https://playwright.dev/python/docs/intro).
+To provide a test-database for some tests we use [pytest-django](https://pytest-django.readthedocs.io/en/latest/index.html)

 Execute tests with